How You Can Prevent Water Contamination at Home

 Running only full loads helps you mitigate these environmental harms.
 You'll do fewer loads of laundry, run fewer dishwasher cycles, and discharge less contaminated water from your home.

 Chemicals in plastic bottles and containers can easily leach into groundwater and contaminate our drinking water.
 And because plastic does not degrade well, it provides an exceptionally long window for contamination to occur.
 Especially in unlined landfills, it’s incredibly likely for contamination to seep into the soil and contaminate the groundwater.
-Forever chemicals such as PFAS, which is found in many fast-food and takeout containers because it keeps them from breaking down upon contact with fats and grease, can live on for many years in both our environment and our bodies.
+Other single-use products, such as food packaing can also contain PFAS.
+PFAS are called "forever chemicals" because they do not break down.
+Fast food containers, water-resistant clothing, and nonstick pans all contain PFAS, which last for decades in our bodies and environment.

 12. Experiment With Organic Foods and Vegetarian Options